Tell Keisan: Archaeology

+and ending in 949-917 BC.

 Silver Hoard

 Phoenician era Tell Keisan, particularly during the second half of the 11th century BC, is one of the find spots of silver hoards belonging to the Cisjordan corpus of hacksilber.
 The hoard was found in the courtyard of a domestic complex inside of a Phoenician Bichrome jug in Stratum 9a, Area B, L635.
 The hoard is the dated the earliest of the hoards in the Cisjordan corpus.
 The hoard includes cut ingots, sheets, wires, rods, jewelry, four linen wrapped bundles of hacksilber sealed with unbaked clay bullae, and loose fragments.
 The total weight of the hoard was 345g.
 Tell Keisan along with Tel Dor are the only locations in the Near East where bundles sealed with bullae have been found.
 The silver found here contains copper percentages, (19 ± 12.6%), that is much higher than naturally occurring amounts.
 Eshel et al. infers that this indicates that copper was intentionally added to the silver.
 This is one of the factors that causes Eshel et al. to refute the idea that the Cisjordan corpus was quality controlled.
 Two cloth samples with the hoard were radiocarbon dated to 1210–1010 BC (2915 ± 70 C14 years BP) and 1040–920 BC (2830 ± 45 years BP).
 Oxcal 4.2 was used for calibration.